ros-navigation/navigation2/nav2_smac_planner/README.md

 - `CostmapDownsampler`: A library to take in a costmap object and downsample it to another resolution.
 - `AStar`: A generic and highly optimized A* template library used by the planning plugins to search.
 Template implementations are provided for grid-A*, SE2 Hybrid-A*, and SE2 State Lattice planning.
 Additional template for 3D planning also could be made available.
 - `CollisionChecker`: Collision check based on a robot's radius or footprint.
-- `Smoother`: A Conjugate-gradient (CG) smoother with several optional cost function implementations for use.
-This is a cost-aware smoother unlike b-splines or bezier curves.
+- `Smoother`: A path smoother to smooth out 2D, Hybrid-A\*, and State Lattice paths.

 We have users reporting using this on:
 - Delivery robots